BCI-Games/MiniGameMania/README.md

 # BCI Game Jam 2022 - MiniGame Mania Collection.
 This is a collection of the compatible minigames from the BCI Game Jam 2022.
 A so-called minigame megagame!
 The goal is to have all of the jam submissions in a single place.

-## VOTING NOW OPEN: Vote for your favorite game here!
+## VOTING NOW CLOSED: Thanks to everyone who voted for their favorite games from this year's jam!
-Voting is now open for developers and general public.
-This will be done on version Minigame-Mania-v1.0.0, as a "frozen" representation of all the games at the submission time (48 hours of development).
-You can vote here: https://form.jotform.com/230565534460050

 ## Controls
 Every game in the collection is playable with keyboard and mouse (in addition to BCI).